sr99622/libonvif/README.md

 to continue with installation using other methods than those listed above.
 They may be successful where other techniques have not if issues are confined to a specific tool.
-These instructions assume that the Dependencies have been installed as per Build From Source.
+These instructions assume that the Dependencies have been installed and the source code cloned as per Build From Source.

 * ### Configure directly using cmake